navikt/aap-sykepengedager/doc/topology.md

 %% STYLES
 style aap.sykepengedager.v1 fill:#c233b4, stroke:#2a204a, stroke-width:2px, color:#2a204a
+style aap.sykepengedager.infotrygd.v1 fill:#c233b4, stroke:#2a204a, stroke-width:2px, color:#2a204a
 style spleis-sykepengedager-repartition fill:#c233b4, stroke:#2a204a, stroke-width:2px, color:#2a204a
-style aap.sykepengedager.infotrygd.v1-joined-aap.sykepengedager.v1-repartition fill:#c233b4, stroke:#2a204a, stroke-width:2px, color:#2a204a
 style tbd.utbetaling fill:#c233b4, stroke:#2a204a, stroke-width:2px, color:#2a204a
-style aap.sykepengedager.infotrygd.v1 fill:#c233b4, stroke:#2a204a, stroke-width:2px, color:#2a204a
 style sykepengedager-state-store-v1 fill:#78369f, stroke:#2a204a, stroke-width:2px, color:#2a204a
 style metrics-sykepengedager-state-store-v1 fill:#78369f, stroke:#2a204a, stroke-width:2px, color:#2a204a
 style migrate-sykepengedager-state-store-v1 fill:#78369f, stroke:#2a204a, stroke-width:2px, color:#2a204a